 The form—AAAA—represents the four equal sides of a square.
 All four sections are identical in length and harmonic progression.
 The form and genre of the twelve-bar blues seemed a perfect mold to project this geometric structure.
 The repetition of A is consistent with the twelve-bar blues form.
 Also typical in the blues, the twelve bars are divided into three four-bar phrases, which here is another subtle reference to the idea of three against four.
 Finally, the vernacular style of the blues seemed appropriate to use as an allegorical reference to the text’s “4/4” character.

-(Optional– Guitar can be used, if desired)
+(Optional– Guitar can be added, if desired)

 Triangle is a vocal duet written for my wife for our seventh wedding anniversary.
 Before our wedding, an old friend told us that our marriage might be viewed as a triangle—the two vertical sides of the triangle representing each of us, with God at the pinnacle.
 The idea was that as we individually drew our hearts toward God, we would, subsequently, be drawn closer to each other.
 I’ve attempted to musically project this concept in this piece.